Quit and relaunch Wispr Flow

 Flow shows an error notification after repeated crashes.
 What do I do?

-When a background component crashes repeatedly, Flow retries up to 6 times over about 31 seconds.
-If all retries fail, Flow shows a 60-second notification with Restart Flow and Contact us buttons.
+When Flow runs into repeated trouble, it retries automatically to recover.
+If it can't recover on its own, it shows a notification with Restart Flow and Contact us buttons.
 Click Restart Flow to recover immediately.

-A shorter "Flow is having trouble loading" notification auto-dismisses after about 6 seconds and indicates a temporary loading issue.
-A brief "Just a moment — Flow is getting ready..." message means Flow is initializing and should be ready shortly.
+A shorter "Flow is having trouble loading" notification dismisses on its own and indicates a temporary loading issue.
+A brief "Just a moment — Flow is getting ready..." message means Flow is initializing and will be ready shortly.

-If you see this notification right after waking your laptop from sleep, let Flow recover on its own — Flow gets a fresh restart attempt each time your laptop wakes, so the notification may clear without any action needed.
+If you see this notification right after waking your laptop from sleep, let Flow recover on its own — the notification may clear without any action.

 Will I lose my dictation if I quit or restart Flow on Mac or Windows while recording?